-An uncluttered, easy to read display gives all needed data on the main screen, including an NDL timer and graph, depth, time, safety stop timer, gas pressure readout AND gas time remaining calculator (With optional pressure transmitter), and the ability to customize this screen with whatever you deem necessary.
+An uncluttered, easy to read display gives all needed data on the main screen, including an NDL timer and graph, depth, time, safety stop timer, gas pressure readout, AND gas time remaining calculator (With an optional pressure transmitter), and the ability to customize this screen with whatever you deem necessary.

-The technical mode offers a multiple user programmable gas mixes including any mix of air, nitrox, trimix, and oxygen, with the ability to toggle during the dive.
+The technical mode offers multiple user-programmable gas mixes including any mix of air, nitrox, trimix, and oxygen, with the ability to toggle during the dive.

-When gas is switched, the computer will adjust decompression information accordingly and give information about the gas such as the PP02 at current depth.
+When gas is switched, the computer will adjust decompression information accordingly and give information about the gas, such as the PP02 at the current depth.